xubingyue/avocadodb/Documentation/Books/AQL/Functions/Miscellaneous.md

 Internal functions
 ------------------

-The following functions are used during development of ArangoDB as a database system, primarily for unit testing.
+The following functions are used during development of AvocadoDB as a database system, primarily for unit testing.
 They are not intended to be used by end users, especially not in production environments.